What is Jhāna?

 What it isn't

-A jhāna is not a mystical experience in the contemporary sense — not, in any case, the unstructured rapture that the word bliss signals in spiritual marketing.
-The classical literature is concerned to exclude the kinds of variability and personal incident that mystical experiences in other traditions trade in: the four form jhānas are described as states whose factors can be inventoried, attained, departed from, and re-attained at will by a trained practitioner.
+A jhāna is not a mystical experience in the contemporary sense.
+It is not the unstructured rapture that the word bliss signals in spiritual marketing.
+The classical literature excludes precisely the kinds of variability and personal incident that mystical experiences in other traditions trade in.
+The four form jhānas are states whose factors can be inventoried, attained, departed from, and re-attained at will by a trained practitioner.
 They are also not the goal.
-The suttas are unambiguous that a meditator who attains all eight jhānas without redirecting the steadied attention toward the investigation of dukkha and the structures that produce it has done something difficult and impressive that has not yet liberated him from anything.
-The Theravāda revival under Ajahn Brahm and Pa Auk Sayadaw has reintroduced systematic jhāna training to lay practitioners in the West, but the framing remains the classical one: the jhānas are not the destination, they are the steadied vehicle in which the destination becomes reachable.
+The suttas are unambiguous: a meditator who attains all eight jhānas without redirecting attention toward the investigation of dukkha and the structures producing it has done something impressive that has not yet liberated him from anything.
+The Theravāda revival under Ajahn Brahm and Pa Auk Sayadaw has reintroduced systematic jhāna training to lay practitioners in the West, but the framing remains classical.
+The jhānas are not the destination.
+They are the steadied vehicle in which the destination becomes reachable.